-The RCA shall review the audit records at least once a month to trace and investigate events that have occurred.
+The RCA shall review the audit records in every 2 months to trace and investigate events that have occurred.
 The review shall include the non-interpolation of audit records, all record items, and any warning or anomaly.
 The causes of such events shall be investigated and the preventive actions for their recurrence proposed.
 Records of the record review results shall be maintained.